druidfi/guidelines/docs/drupal_private_files.md

 Both in Lagoon and Wodby, private files are stored under public files folder and platform takes care that the `private` folder cannot be accessed via browser.

+This way e.g. `drush rsync` command will sync both public and private files at the same time.

 ## Lagoon

 In settings file: